dbt-labs/corp/dwh_design_conventions.md

 ### A Note on Custom Schemata

-Up to this point, the concept of a folder hierarchy is standard; the organization of views and tables within a database schema, less so. dbt offers a lot by way of [custom schema names](https://docs.getdbt.com/docs/using-custom-schemas) and [model aliasing](https://docs.getdbt.com/docs/using-custom-aliases).
+dbt offers a lot by way of [custom schema names](https://docs.getdbt.com/docs/using-custom-schemas) and [model aliasing](https://docs.getdbt.com/docs/using-custom-aliases).
 Different data warehouses add levels to the hierarchy, and levers to your
 toolkit: Snowflake allows an arbitrary number of logical databases; models in